Pauan/Immutable/doc/doc.rst

     Set isEmpty() -> Boolean

-  Returns :js:`true` if the Set_ is empty.

-  A Set_ is empty if it has no values in it.
+  Returns :js:`true` if the Set_ has no values in it.

   This function runs in ``O(1)`` time.